-- if the injury was not previously treated by an Accredited Exercise Physiologist, physiotherapist, chiropractor or osteopath and the treatment begins within three months of the injury, up to eight consultations may be provided without insurer pre-approval; or - if the same Practitioner is continuing treatment within three months of the injury, and sought pre-approval by sending an AHTR to the insurer, and the insurer did not respond within five working days of receiving the AHTR, up to eight consultations (per the AHTR) can be provided without insurer pre-approval; or - if the injury was not previously treated by an Accredited Exercise Physiologist, physiotherapist, chiropractor or osteopath and the treatment begins more than three months after the injury, up to three consultations can be provided without insurer pre-approval; or - if the Practitioner previously treated the injury more than three months ago, one consultation with the same Practitioner can be provided without pre-approval by the insurer.
-This is considered a new episode of care; or - if the injury was previously treated by an Accredited Exercise Physiologist, physiotherapist, chiropractor or osteopath, one consultation with a different Practitioner from this group can be provided without pre-approval from the insurer.
+- if the injury was not previously treated by a Physiotherapist, Chiropractor, Osteopath or accredited exercise physiologist and the treatment begins within three months of the injury, up to eight consultations may be provided without insurer pre-approval; or - if the same Practitioner is continuing treatment within three months of the injury, and sought pre-approval by sending an AHTR to the insurer, and the insurer did not respond within five working days of receiving the AHTR, up to eight consultations (per the AHTR) can be provided without insurer pre-approval; or - if the injury was not previously treated by a Physiotherapist, Chiropractor, Osteopath or accredited exercise physiologist and the treatment begins more than three months after the injury, up to three consultations can be provided without insurer pre-approval; or - if the Practitioner previously treated the injury more than three months ago, one consultation with the same practitioner can be provided without pre-approval by the insurer.
+This is considered a new episode of care; or - if the injury was previously treated by a Physiotherapist, Chiropractor, Osteopath or accredited exercise physiologist, one consultation with a different Practitioner from this group can be provided without pre-approval from the insurer.

+2.2.
 Types of consultations that may be provided